When I first got started in this industry, I was terrified of writing articles or blogging.

 I've really come to love the WA's blog system.
 Sure, it's great for the whole community and help aspect.
 But did you realize it's the perfect tool to help you boost your confidence and improve your writing?
 When you blog here you get to see what type of blog post will get a reaction.
 You learn how to communicate with others via comments which you'll be doing with your own blog.
 You get to figure out what your voice is or should be.
 And best of all, it's in a friendly environment that is encouraging.
 This will help boost your confidence when it comes to writing in the wild.

 At the end of the day, your fear is natural and normal.
 The reality is your first couple of articles and blog posts are going to suck unless you're a professional writer or English major.
 I look back at some of my early writing and I cringe.
 But that's how you get better.
 Fortunately, you have WA blog system so you can literally practice here until you feel confident enough to get out in the real world.

 Either way, you can't use your fear as an excuse.
 You have to just get out there and start writing.
 It's the only way to improve.
 But hopefully some of these tips will help you get up to speed faster.

-And for you English majors out there, yes my article is probably riddled with grammar and spelling errors.
+And for you English majors out there, yes, my article is probably riddled with grammar and spelling errors.
 Sorry about that.
 But I have discovered that most people don't really care and it's never really hindered the money I've made online.
-Most people tend to find my blog posts informational and/or entertaining.
+Most people tend to find my blog posts informative and/or entertaining.
 So there!
 LOL

 Let me know what you guys think down below by leaving a comment.
 Did you find this useful?
 Are there other tips you want to share?
 Chime in.